Fadeela78/BookMate/README.md

   - Favorites
 - Profile Logout

-##Built With:
+## Built With:
-- Python
-- Streamlit
-- SQLite
-- Pandas
-- NumPy
-- Scikit-learn
-- NLTK
+- Python, Streamlit, SQLite,Pandas, NumPy, Scikit-learn, NLTK
+- Visual Studio Code and Google Colab

-Download Model Files
+## Download Model Files

 The saved model files and datasets are stored in google drive as they exceed GitHub's file size limits.